postcss/postcss/README.md

 # PostCSS

 PostCSS is a framework for CSS postprocessors.
-You gives custom JS function to modify CSS and PostCSS parses CSS, gives your usable JS API to edit CSS nodes tree and then save modified nodes tree to new CSS.
+You get a custom JS function to modify CSS, and PostCSS parses CSS, gives you usable JS API to edit CSS node tree and then save modified node tree to new CSS.

-For example, lets fix forgotten `content` ptopery in `::before` and `::after`:
+For example, let's fix forgotten `content` propery in `::before` and `::after`:

 ```js
 var postcss = require('postcss');